 The King-asking feature only applies when the responder bids 2♦ and the opener initiated the 4♣ inquiry.
+Look at the following hand, which I held in a Florida tournament last winter.
 Think of the information you would like to elicit from your partner if you both could verbalize questions and answers.